Krigo-Liu/coop_notes/AI/DeepReinforcementLearning/Notes on Deep Reinforcement Learning.md

 $$
 ## 8.3 Deep Deterministic Policy Gradient (DDPG)
-solve the unstability of AC with neural function approximator, combines DPG and DQN. key words: experience replay (off-policy), target networks, batch normalization Q-network before action input. add continuous noise.
+solve the unstability of AC with neural function approximator, combines DPG and DQN.
+DPG can deal with continuous action space, but cannot learn policy from high-dimensional input; DQN can learn in an end-to-end manner, but only used in discrete action space. key words: experience replay (off-policy), target networks, batch normalization Q-network before action input. add continuous noise.

 ![[DDPG.png]]